MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 ## Use a Microsoft-hosted agent

-Microsoft-hosted agent pools provide 7 virtual machine images to choose from, each including a broad range of tools and software:
+Microsoft-hosted agent pools offer 7 virtual machine images to choose from, each including a broad range of tools and software:

 | Image | Classic Editor Pool | YAML VM Image Label | Included Software |
 | --- | --- | --- | --- |